Best Universities in London For International Students

 University College London is one of the oldest and most respected universities in the UK.
 It was founded in 1826 and is located in the Bloomsbury area of London.
 UCL is ranked number 9 in the QS World University Rankings 2025.

 Over 61% of UCL students are from other countries.
-People from more than 150 nations study there, making it a very global place to learn.
+People from more than 150 nations study there, making it a truly global institution for learning.

 UCL offers many popular programs.
 Students often choose medicine, architecture, law, psychology, and engineering.
 These programs have strong reputations both in the UK and abroad.